- Optimizely X Full Stack

 - QA feature tests and AB tests in Optimizely X Full Stack

-Before you publish an experiment or rollout a feature live to your visitors, it's important to make sure it works the way you expect.
+Before you publish a test or rollout a feature live to your visitors, it's important to make sure it works the way you expect.

-Optimizely X Full Stack provides tools to help you QA your experiments.
-Use them to test your experiment end-to-end, checking that each variation of your app looks, feels, and operates correctly.
+Optimizely X Full Stack provides tools to help you QA your tests.
+Use them to QA your test end-to-end, checking that each variation of your app looks, feels, and operates correctly.
 It’s also important that any metrics being tracked report correctly on the Results page.

 Here's a QA checklist:

-Force yourself into each experience using force bucketing or whitelisted users.
+Force yourself into each experience using forced bucketing or whitelisted users.

-Trigger each conversion event being tracked by the experiment.
+Trigger each conversion event being tracked by the test.

 If you don’t see the variation or event tracking you’d expect, increase the log level and consult your error handler to debug.

-Repeat steps 2 and 3 for each variation of your experiment.
+Repeat steps 2 and 3 for each variation of your test.

 Confirm your results.
 There is a 5 minute interval on results page updates, so you might have to wait up to 5 minutes for it to update.
 The time of the last update is shown on the results page.